 Birbil, Christina, Faculty, 3rd Grade

 Ms. Birbil graduated Magna Cum Laude from New York University with a Bachelor of Science degree in Early Childhood and Elementary Education with a minor in Philosophy.
 She pursued her teaching career while simultaneously receiving her Master’s degree in Education from The University of La Verne.
 With her Graduating Thesis: The Socio-Emotional Benefits of Animals in the Classroom, and her Black Belt in Mixed Martial Arts, Ms. Birbil brings a select brand of empathy and perseverance into her life's work.
-She has been teaching here at ACS Athens since 2005, and after 16 years of first grade, Ms. Birbil is looking forward to welcoming third graders into their new school year.
+She has been teaching here at ACS Athens since 2005 and is looking forward to welcoming third graders into their new school year.

 Ms. Christina Birbil is a Greek-American who was born in Spain and grew up in Spain, Italy, England, South Africa, Mexico, the United States (Austin, TX. and New York City), and Greece.
 A true citizen of the world and a self-professed (Adult) Third Culture Kid, she understands the make-up of our student body as she, too, has traveled the world attending international schools.

 In the fall of 2012, Ms. Birbil introduced Captain Chip (her tripawd rescue puppy) into the first-grade arena and the ACS Athens community at large.
 As a pioneer, Captain Chip became the mascot of the elementary school and an inspiration both academically as well as socially.
 In 2013, Ms. Birbil and Mr. Koutsopoulos joined forces and created what is now known as the Dogs in Learning program.